Opera launches tab grouping to bring order to your browser chaos

 How it works

-Workspaces will likely appeal to anyone who has dozens of tabs open in their browser, spanning work emails, social networks, ecommerce sites, video-streaming, gaming, travel, and all the rest.
-Users can create up to five groups, and assign a unique name and icon to distinguish each category at a glance.
+Workspaces will likely appeal to anyone who has dozens of tabs open in their browser, spanning work emails, social networks, ecommerce sites, video-streaming, gaming, travel, and the rest.
+Users can create up to five groups and assign a unique name and icon to distinguish each category at a glance.

 The active workspace is highlighted in blue, and users simply click on a different icon in the sidebar to switch to another group.

-To allocate a tab to a specific workspace, the user right-clicks the tab in question and scrolls to the “Move tab to workspace” option, where they’ll see all the available groups.
-This is pretty much exactly how the tab-grouping feature works in Google’s experimental version of Chrome.
+To allocate a tab to a specific workspace, right-click the tab in question and scroll to the “Move tab to workspace” option, where you’ll see all the available groups.
+This is very similar to the way the tab-grouping feature works in Google’s experimental version of Chrome.

-Other notable new facets of Opera 67 include a feature that highlights duplicate tabs — the user hovers their mouse cursor over a tab, and if there are any other tabs open with the same URL, the Opera browser will highlight each of them.
-Basically, this is all about making it easier to spot redundant tabs and bring further order to the madness.
+Other notable new facets of Opera 67 include a feature that highlights duplicate tabs — hover your mouse cursor over a tab and if there are any other tabs open with the same URL, the Opera browser will highlight each of them.
+This is about making it easier to spot redundant tabs and bring further order to the madness.

-Finally, Opera 67 also now sports a new feature that lets users cycle through tabs visually using the Ctrl+Tab key combination, which makes it easier to switch tabs without having to manually click on each one — a little thumbnail reveals what page is on each tab.
+Finally, Opera 67 now sports a new feature that lets users cycle through tabs visually using the Ctrl+Tab key combination, which makes it easier to switch tabs without having to manually click on each one — a little thumbnail reveals what page is on each tab.

-Founded in 1995, Opera is one of the better-known “alternative” cross-platform browsers out there, and although today its market share languishes behind the likes of Chrome, it still claims some 68 million users on Windows desktop alone — Opera said that it grew its PC user base by around 17% between 2018 and 2019.
-Across all platforms, Opera said that it is used by some 350 million people globally.
+Founded in 1995, Opera is one of the better-known “alternative” cross-platform browsers out there, and although its market share currently languishes behind the likes of Chrome, it still claims some 68 million users on Windows desktop alone.
+Opera said it grew its PC user base by around 17% between 2018 and 2019 and that it’s used by some 350 million people across all platforms globally.